fruitflybrain/ffbo.launcher/README.md

 - NeuroGFX at: http://localhost:8082

-If you are not running services on your localhost, replace "localhost" with the IP of the machine running the ffbo.processor service.
+If you are not running services on your localhost, replace "localhost" with the IP of the machine that you are running the (ffbo.processor) service.
-For example, if you are running on an Amazon Web Service EC2 instance, repace "localhost" with the *public* IP of the instance.
+For example, if you are running on an Amazon Web Service EC2 instance, replace "localhost" with the *public* IP of the instance.

 #### Stopping Services